jeffswt/bzShare/README.md

 # Todo List

-  - [x] Implement a working user management module with permission management limiting file and folder access from users.
-  - [ ] Improve sparsed file performance by implementing element re-use methods, thereby improving deletion speed.
-Copy and moving speed are virtually neglectible.
-Saving another array to store those nodes which have been removed can be very useful, therefore filling up the blanks.
   - [ ] Use an asynchronous model for filesystem management, returning progress to the web client whenever called.
 Progress bars should be implemented in the user interface.
-  - [ ] Multithread the SQLFS manager in order to make it asynchronously link with the web server.
+  - [ ] <del>Multithread the SQLFS manager in order to make it asynchronously link with the web server.</del>

 # Special Thanks